kryzin/kryzin-com/src/posts/my-gatsby-project.md

 ## Styles!
 CSS + SCSS + Bootstrap + PrismJS

-- Customized bootstrap offcanvas toggleable Navbar
+- Customized bootstrap off-canvas toggleable Navbar
 - Custom color palette for both themes with .scss
 - custom fonts from Google Fonts (Silkscreen & Courier Prime)
 - custom PrismJS theme for highlighting code snippets in .md files
-- scroll progress bar on top
+- scroll the progress bar on top
 - transitions for page navigation
 - transition on mode changes
-- animation to hide Navbar button on scroll down
+- animation to hide the Navbar button on scrolling down
-- fixed footer with 'back to top' button
+- fixed footer with 'back to top button

 ## Fun Stuff